Network-Motivated Lending Decisions

-We demonstrate theoretically and empirically the presence of forbearance lending by profit-maximizing banks to influential buyers in a supply network.
-If the financial market is concentrated, then banks can internalize the negative externality of an influential firm's exit.
-As a result, they may keep refinancing for a loss-making influential firm at an interest rate lower than the prime rate.
-This mechanism sheds new light on the discussion about bailouts offered to zombie firms.
-Our empirical study, with a unique dataset containing information about interfirm relationships and main banks, provides evidence for such network-motivated lending decisions.
+We demonstrate theoretically the presence of forbearance lending by profit-maximizing banks to influential buyers and sellers in a supply network.
+A dominant bank in the financial market internalizes the negative externality of an influential firm's exit.
+As a result, it may keep refinancing for a loss-making influential firm at an interest rate lower than the prime rate.
+This mechanism sheds new light on the discussion about bailouts offered to so-called zombie firms.
+We propose measures to gauge the extent of the externality of an influential seller, price influence coefficient, and that of an influential buyer, demand influence coefficient.

 JEL Classification: C55, D57, G21, G32, L13, L14